 - You would have to show that you do not have enough cash and assets convertible into cash in excess of current working capital to meet your tax obligations.
 You would also have to show you cannot borrow the amount needed except on terms that would inflict serious loss and hardship.

 - To qualify for an extension, you have to provide security for the tax debt.
 The determination of the kind of security—such as a bond, filing a notice of lien, mortgage, pledge, deed of trust, personal surety, or another form of security—will depend on the particular circumstances involved.
-When your application for an extension is granted you must deposit any collateral agreed upon with the IRS.
-No collateral will be required if you have no assets.
+Whenthey grant your application for an extension you must deposit any collateral agreed upon with the IRS.
+They will not require collateral if you have no assets.

 Form 1127 is used to apply for an Extension to Pay.
 A statement of assets and liabilities must be attached as well as an itemized list of receipts and disbursements for the 3 months preceding the tax due date.